openvinotoolkit/npu_plugin/docs/IE_DG/supported_plugins/KMB.md

 # KMB Plugin

-## Introducing KMB Plugin
+## Introducing KMB Plugin for Inference Engine

-The Inference Engine KMB plugin is developed for inference of neural networks on Intel&reg; Movidius&trade; VPU Code-Named Keem Bay.
+KMB Plugin is developed for inference of neural networks on new Gen3 Intel&reg; Movidius&trade; VPU Code-Named Keem Bay.

 ## Supported networks

-The Inference Engine KMB plugin supports the following models:

-**INT8 quantized:**

-* Inception v1, v3
-* MobileNet v2
-* ResNet-50
-* SqueezeNet v1.1
-* YOLO Tiny v2
-* YOLO v2

-Currently, the KMD plugin supports only quantized models.
-To quantize the model, you can use the Post-Training Optimization Tool delivered with the Intel® Distribution of OpenVINO™ toolkit release package.
+Currently, KMB Plugin supports only INT8 models quantized using [Post-Training Optimization Tool](https://docs.openvinotoolkit.org/latest/pot_README.html) delivered with the Intel&reg; Distribution of OpenVIN&trade; toolkit release package.

+## Offline compilation

+NN Compilation is not available on ARM.
+Offline compilation step is required to be done using compile-tool from OpenVINO&trade; package for Ubuntu&reg;.
+Please refer to release notes for details.
+A pre-compiled model (blob) should be loaded to VPU via ImportNetwork API.

 ## Supported Configuration Parameters

 The KMB plugin accepts the following options: